nextflow-io/nextflow/docs/aws.rst

 some jobs are offloaded to AWS Batch service.

-To enable this feature use one or more :ref:`config-process-selectors` in your Nextflow configuration file to apply the AWS Batch :ref:`configuration <awscloud-batch-config>` only to a subset of processes in your workflow.
+To enable this feature use one or more :ref:`config-process-selectors` in your Nextflow configuration file to apply the AWS Batch :ref:`configuration <aws-batch-config>` only to a subset of processes in your workflow.
 For example::